 Aron served over a year.
 Then military and boxing life ended together when a bullet shattered his tibia.
 He spent months in the hospital recovering and occasionally flirting with nurses.
 Handsome with a chiseled yet soft face, honest eyes, and an easy smile, many of the nurses were fond of him.
 But only one caught his eye.
 Her name was Bracha.

 Bracha, like Aron, grew up in a reform Jewish community, where she observed some traditions.
-Petite in size, strong in character, her dedication and focus to work charmed Aron.
+Petite in size, strong in character, her dedication to work charmed Aron.
 They spent much time talking about life and goals, and soon Aron began asking her about being together.
 “I want to put my time into becoming a doctor,” she would reply.
 However, to friends, she admitted to being smitten.

 Aron proposed to Bracha while still in the recovery ward.
 “You really want to be with someone like me?”
 After watching him respond with glee that “nothing in life would make me happier,” she gave him a slight smile, a long kiss, and said, “yes.”
 Then Bracha continued with patient rounds.